em-dat/emdat_geocoding/README.md

-# EM-DAT Geocoding — Validation and Comparison Toolkit
+# EM-DAT Geocoding — Validation and Comparison

 Code repository associated with the paper: <ADD PAPER REFERENCE>